-“Long lay the world, in sin and error pining, till he appeared, and the soul felt its worth.
-A thrill of hope, the weary world rejoices, as yonder breaks a new and glorious morn.”
+“Long lay the world in sin and error pining till He appeared and the soul felt its worth.
+A thrill of hope, the weary world rejoices, for yonder breaks a new and glorious morn.”

 He appeared.
 Another baby in the world.
 Another young mother wondering if she’s doing it right.
 Another father doubting his ability to parent and provide.

 But this wasn’t just another baby who appeared.
 The world lay for so long, aching to be saved, longing for a way out of the sin and sorrow that held it fast.
 Then this baby, called Immanuel, arrived.

 Immanuel means “God with us.”
 He lived among us.
 God became one of us in order to be the way out.
 The aching was over.
 The longing was fulfilled.